MobsLab/SleepScoringOnline/Arduino-interface-&-Sound-stimulations.md

 * Second byte corresponds to the sound tone requested.

 ## After the trigger
 After receiving a trigger, the arduino sends a ttl back to the Intan board's digital out allowing to measure the effective stimulation time, which is processed into **_fires_actual_times.mat_**.
+Trigger lags measures are presented in the **Technical issues** page.
 The arduino board also triggers the TDT amplifier to generate the stimulation.

 ![](https://user-images.githubusercontent.com/41677251/43641808-4e12e996-9725-11e8-9d03-ab40f7542165.PNG)